IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 ![](Help users recognize diagnose and recover from errors.png "Help users recognize, diagnose, and recover from errors") ![](Help and documentation.png "Help and documentation")

 **feedback results**

 The feedback on issues that the evaluators found will be shown here.
 First we identity all the issues they found and then we will put them in a severity matrix.
 These are the issues that they found : more colours, writing to small, question box to big, students can’t be banned, non-intuitive filters, only upvote / downvote once, non-intuitive edit, no help page, lecture name not working, student count doesn’t work.
-We categorized all these issues the following
+We categorized all these issues the following: for every issue we first decided how frequent will this issue occur (the higher frequency the higher the number would be).
+After this we scaled the severity (the severer the issue the higher the number).
+On the scale a 5,5 would mean that the issue is very frequent and very critical this would be a high severity question.
+The questions in the bottom left are low severity and the bottom right and top left are medium severity.
+Based on the severity we knew how fast we should fix the issue.
+Now follows the table we created to indicate these issues on their frequency / severitu.

 ![](severity_matrix.png "severity matrix")